 There is a lack of research comparing the effectiveness of digital storytelling with traditional medical education methods.
 Our study is one of the first to explore the impact that an online medical education digital story telling tool has on medical students’ attitudes towards individuals with disability.
 The FRAME library of videos and photographic galleries is unique because it is an online, multimedia resource that designates people with genetic conditions and their caregivers as the educators for healthcare students and professionals.
 Each film is designed to increase understanding of the featured genetic, physical, intellectual and/or behavioral aspects of different conditions.
 In this study, we used the Attitudes to Disabilities Scale (ADS) to measure medical students’ attitudes before and after watching one of two FRAME videos about either 22q11.2 deletion syndrome or familial dysautonomia.
 Additionally, we asked participants to complete a video evaluation survey to investigate their preferences for Medscape versus FRAME.
 Another purpose of the video evaluation was to assess how effective FRAME videos are for helping viewers understand the experiences of living with disability.

-Our findings suggest that by watching FRAME videos, medical students attitude towards individuals with disability are significantly improved.
+Our findings suggest that by watching FRAME videos, medical students attitudes towards individuals with disability are significantly improved.
 In both the FD and 22q11.2 DS groups, there were favorable attitude changes in three out of the four statements in the “positive gains” category of the ADS pre and post video.
 These three statements investigate participants’ attitudes about whether having 22q11.2 DS or FD makes someone a stronger, wiser and more determined person.
 This subscale is unique because it explicitly reflects positive gains in relation to self and to others that may be a surprise about disability (Power & Green, 2010).
 Literature demonstrates that the disabilities community faces stigma, stereotypes, prejudiced attitudes and institutional barriers in health care (Brown et al., 2010; Eddy & Robey, 2005; Woodward, L. et al., 2012).

 There were more significant and favorable attitude subscale changes for the 22q11.2 DS group than for the FD group.
 In the 22q11.2 DS group, there were positive attitude changes for three out of the four statements in the inclusion, discrimination and positive gains subscales.
 Notably, in the inclusion subscale, participants went from agree to between disagree and uncertain for the statement “people with 22q11.2 deletion syndrome have problems getting engaged in society”.
 This significant improvement may be explained by the video’s emphasis on highlighting the story of patients that went on to become successful college students.
-There were positive changes for the 22q11.2 DS group in two out of the four statements in the subscale which highlights attitudes about current and future hopes This FRAME video did not discuss topics related to sex which may explain the lack of significant improvement in attitude for the statement “Sex should not be discussed with people with 22q11.2 deletion syndrome”.
+There were positive changes for the 22q11.2 DS group in two out of the four statements in the subscale which highlights attitudes about current and future hopes.
+This FRAME video did not discuss topics related to sex which may explain the lack of significant improvement in attitude for the statement “Sex should not be discussed with people with 22q11.2 deletion syndrome”.